 Most behavior change games include four game design mechanisms: setting goals and missions, tracking progress, receiving incentives, and receiving support.

 The first step in most behavior change games involves setting a goal and missions, quests or challenges to achieve the goal.
 Players have missions assigned to them, choose from a set of pre-configured missions, or create their own missions.
 Missions range in difficulty, and new players are encouraged to start with easier missions before proceeding to more difficult ones.
-On Mint and Payoff, typical goals include paying off a credit card debt or buying a house, while on Fitocracy and SuperBetter typical missions include eating healthier or working out.
+On Mint (video) and Payoff (video), typical goals include paying off a credit card debt or buying a house, while on Fitocracy and SuperBetter (video) typical missions include eating healthier or working out.

 Players receive incentives when they accomplish tasks such as completing their profile, inviting friends, sharing their progress, or achieving a milestone.
 Incentives range from rewards like points, virtual goods and unlocked content; recognition through badges, levels, titles and special privileges; and in some cases real-life prizes including cash prizes (Payoff.com) and holidays packages (RecycleBank).
 Incentives are effective in attracting first-time players, helping them get started and creating fun and excitement.
 After they are hooked and begin to successfully complete missions, players receive the ultimate incentive to keep playing – they see a change in their behavior and experience a sense of pride and self-empowerment.